compat-project/QCG-PilotJob/docs/options.rst

                            limit Slurm allocation to specified range of nodes (ending node)
-     --resume RESUME       path to the QCG-PilotJob working directory to resume
+     --resume RESUME       path to the QCG-PilotJob working directory to resume --openmpi-module OPENMPI_MODULE
+                           name of the module to load before launching openmpi model job
+     --enable-proc-stats   gather information about launched processes from system